otavioon/ProjectBogle/README.md

 4. You can step inside YaCos docker (which will open a shell) using the command below.

-`docker run --gpus all -it -v ~/Doutorado/Projects/GNN-opt-size/:/home/nonroot/experiment --rm yacos-gpu:2.0 bash`
+`docker run --gpus all -it -v ~/ProjectBogle/:/home/nonroot/experiment --rm yacos-gpu:2.0 bash`

 5. Or you can start a jupyterlab server using the command below.
-    - The optional `-v` parameter will map a local user directory (`/home/user/Projects/experiment`, in the example) inside Docker container (`/home/nonroot/experiment`)
+    - The optional `-v` parameter will map a local user directory (`/~/ProjectBogle/t`, in the example) inside Docker container (`/home/nonroot/experiment`)
     - You can connect to jupyter's server at `localhost:8888` address.

-`docker run --gpus all -it -v /home/user/Projects/experiment/:/home/nonroot/experiment -p 8888:8888 --ipc=host --rm yacos-gpu:2.1 python -m jupyterlab --port 8888 --no-browser --ip='*' --NotebookApp.token='' --NotebookApp.password=''`
+`docker run --gpus all -it -v ~/ProjectBogle/:/home/nonroot/experiment -p 8888:8888 --ipc=host --rm yacos-gpu:2.1 python -m jupyterlab --port 8888 --no-browser --ip='*' --NotebookApp.token='' --NotebookApp.password=''`

 > **note**: the Dockerfile will create a user called `nonroot` with home directory at `/home/nonroot/`.

 > **note**: if you are not using gpus, remove the `--gpus all` argument for the command-line.

+## Tips

-## Remote SSH connection to jupyter-lab
+### Remote SSH connection to jupyter-lab

 You may want to start jupyter's Docker in one machine (server) and connect to jupyterlab using another one (client).
 A simple solution is performing a [SSH Port Forwarding](https://www.ssh.com/academy/ssh/tunneling/example).